 # Volatile functions

-If you work with spreadsheet software regularly then you've probably heard about Volatile Functions.
+If you work with spreadsheet software regularly, then you've probably heard about Volatile Functions.
 They are distinctive because they affect the way the calculation engine works.
-Every cell that is dependent on a volatile function is recalculated upon every worksheet change triggered by the operations listed further below (volatile actions).
+Every cell dependent on a volatile function is recalculated upon every worksheet change triggered by the operations listed below (volatile actions).

 HyperFormula uses a dependency tree to keep track of all related cells and ranges of cells.
 On top of that, it constructs a calculation chain which determines the order in which the recalculation process should be done.

-Normally only cells that are marked as "dirty" are calculated selectively.
+Usually, only cells marked as "dirty" are calculated selectively.
 However, this is not the case when a volatile function exists somewhere within the workbook.
-Volatile functions are always treated as "dirty" so they are recalculated whenever a certain action is triggered.
+Volatile functions are always treated as "dirty" and recalculated on most actions.

-Depending on how many cells are dependent directly or indirectly on the volatile function, it may have an impact on the performance of the engine.
+Depending on how many cells are dependent directly or indirectly on the volatile function, it may impact the engine's performance.
 Use them with caution, especially in large workbooks.

 # Volatile functions